-The Provost, in consultation with the departmental Chairs, is responsible for reviewing, developing, and recommending the academic budget.
-The Provost will charge the Chairs and the Directors with development and administration of the details of the budget.
-The Provost will insure that Director and Chairs are accountable through the budgetary process for the developments of priorities within the departments.
+The Provost, in consultation with the Academic Deans, is responsible for reviewing, developing, and recommending the academic budget.
+The Provost will charge the Chairs, Directors, and Deans with development and administration of the details of the budget.
+Through the budgetary process, the Provost will ensure that Chairs, Directors, and Deans are responsible for the development of financial priorities within their departments.